Computers are like robots. They are good at doing things over and over and over and over again.

 end

-|count|
+|count| means

 "the

-variable points to the current value of the counter"
+countvariable points to the current value of the counter"

 Whoops!
 What's wrong?

-with a counter -- fixed4.times do |count|
+times with a counter -- fixed4.times do |count|

 puts (count+1).to_s + " potato"